juanmorenoHEIG/AcaiGo/README.md

 * Login
 * Registration
-* Product search
+* Search a product
 * See product details
-* Create a order of products
+* Create an order of products
 * Edit the quantity of the product
 * See the user profil
 * Edit the user email